Consciousness & Metacognition Lab

 Brian Odegaard did his PhD using computational models (of Bayesian Causal Inference) & psychophysics, to understand multisensory integration and attention. he is currently working on why we think we see things in the unattended periphery even though we don't really represent them very well, and how the prefrontal cortex and other brain regions in the decision-making circuitry may contribue to this phenomenon.

-Vincent Taschereau-Dumouchel is the 'clinical guy' in the lab; he's the only 'doctor' in the lab who actually knows how to treat patients. he uses decoded fMRI neuro-reinforcement to make people less afraid of stuff - all happening without the subjects' awareness of the purpose of the procedure (so that all is double-blind placebo-controlled too).
+Vincent Taschereau-Dumouchel is the other 'clinical guy' in the lab. with his clinical psycholog background, he uses decoded fMRI neuro-reinforcement to make people less afraid of stuff - all happening without the subjects' awareness of the purpose of the procedure (so that all is double-blind placebo-controlled too).

 Andrew Eastwick (email@example.com) is a part-time administrative specialist in the lab.